Neighbors, friends, visitors – a special and warm welcome to Tamid!

 Early in my career, I had the privilege of serving a small neighborhood synagogue, where I was as likely to be sitting at a community member’s table having coffee as I was to be in the synagogue.
 I got to be both rabbi and friend, confidant and teacher.
 Simply put, I was the neighborhood rabbi.
 I am that neighbor and that rabbi and Tamid Westchester is where I look forward to being together with you for years to come.

-Just two days ago, Jews around the world commemorated Tisha B’Av, the anniversary of the Roman sacking of Jerusalem and the fall of the Ancient Temple.
-Since that time, Jews in every generation have had to create community that suited the shifting needs of their day.
+A few weeks ago, Jews around the world commemorated Tisha B’Av, the anniversary of the Roman sacking of Jerusalem and the fall of the Ancient Temple.
+Since that time, Jews in every generation have had to create communities that suited the shifting needs of their day.
 It’s our eternal quality.

 Tamid is Hebrew for eternal, like the ner tamid, the eternal light.

 Now, what is eternal about Judaism – our faith, traditions, and community – burns within us whenever we gather together in Jewish ways, new and old.
-And so, I invite you to join me in this ancient Jewish custom of creating a new community that we will be proud of, Tamid, eternally.
+And so, I invite you to join me in this ancient Jewish custom of creating community, one that we will be proud of, Tamid, eternally.
 I look forward to seeing you very soon.